 The NIHR Carbon Reduction Guidelines have been developed by researchers for researchers, with input from stakeholders across the NIHR.
 The document highlights areas where sensible research design can reduce waste without adversely impacting on the validity and reliability of research.
 I thank Professor Ian Roberts, the NIHR Carbon Guidelines Working Group and everyone involved in bringing the guidelines together.

 The NIHR supports outstanding research and it is important that we continue to support excellence and act responsibly towards the environment.
 I therefore welcome the NIHR Carbon Reduction Guidelines, demonstrating how the principles of good carbon management and sensible study design can apply to many studies funded by the NIHR, reducing our carbon footprint without increasing the administrative burden to researchers.

 The NIHR needs Carbon Reduction Guidelines

 The provision of healthcare, like other sectors of the economy, results in the emission of greenhouse gases into the atmosphere.
 The NHS has a carbon footprint of about 21 million tonnes of CO2 per year, representing around 25% of public sector greenhouse gas emissions.
 Health research is central to the delivery of high quality healthcare within the NHS and the research community must take appropriate steps to minimise greenhouse gas emissions from research activities.
-As the leading funder of health research in the NHS, the National Institute for Health Research (NIHR) must play a role in reducing carbon emissions from health research.
+As the leading funder of health research in the NHS, the NIHR must play a role in reducing carbon emissions from health research.
 The NIHR Carbon Reduction Guidelines are for researchers conducting research funded by the NIHR outlining approaches to help reduce carbon emissions from health research.

 Health research helps patient care and the environment